michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. As he loved cursing, so let it come unto him: as he delighted not in blessing, so let it be far from him.

-18. As he clothed himself with cursing like as with his garment, so let it come into his bowels like water, and like oil into his bones.into his bowels: Heb. within him
+18. As he clothed himself with cursing like as with his garment, so let it come into his bowels like water, and like oil into his bones.

 19. Let it be unto him as the garment which covereth him, and for a girdle wherewith he is girded continually.